kyukhin/c-fib-service/README.md

 Run service
 ---

-Use ./fib --help to see usage of the service.
+  ./fib --help to see usage of the service.

-Example
+Example:
   ./fib --verbose=2 --cache-size 2000
 This will start the service (at localhost, port 8080) and pre-initialize internal cache with first